chronicle/detection-rules/tools/rule_manager/README.md

 their current state/configuration
 * Update detection rules in Chronicle based on local rule files, e.g., create new rules, create a new rule version, or enable/disable/archive rules
+* Test a YARA-L rule by running it over a given time range without persisting results in Chronicle
 * Retrieve the latest version of all reference lists from Chronicle and write them to local files along with their current state/configuration
 * Create or update reference lists in Chronicle based on local files